Surgical Technologist Salary Factsheet

 The field of surgical technology is a rapidly growing one, so if one has the necessary abilities, pursuing such a career is a wise step to make.

 Simply, surgical technicians could be considered as surgeons’ assistants.
 They have many various responsibilities before, during and after the surgery.
 First of all, the surgical technologist prepares the patient for surgery – washing, disinfection and transportation to the operating room.
-Also, one of the crucial tasks of a surgical tech is to provide sterile environment and instruments, which has a highly important role in the well being of the patients.
+Also, one of the crucial tasks of a surgical tech is to provide sterile environment and instruments, which has a highly important role in the well being of the patients as well as assisting with preparing lab specimens, cutting sutures, holding retractors and other tasks during the procedure.

 During surgery, the surgical tech must follow the surgeon’s orders and pass instruments, as well as monitor the patient’s condition and the conditions in the operating room.
 After surgery, the surgical tech usually transports the patient to the recovery room, but also cleans and disinfects the operating room.
 This kind of job requires excellent concentration and an ability to stand long hours.
 Surgical technologists must remain calm in stressful situations, as well as handle unpleasant sights well.